dermotreynolds/old.dermotreynolds.github.io/_posts/inprogress/2017-05-12-16-function-infrastructure-deployment.md

 }
 ```

+If you have been running from the command line then you can add the above block and then run the terraform init as follows

+    terraform init -backend-config="access_key=<Azure Storage Key>)"

+This will put your state into the remote location.

 ##### 2. Lets specify the version of the AzureRm Terraform module that we want to use

+Given that terraform is an evolving project it is always a good idea to specify the AzureRm version that you are working with.
+You can lock down the version as follows:

 ``` javascript